br80/zappy_python/05_intermediate/README.md

 1. Create a grid of pixels
 2. Print the pixel grid to the terminal
-3. Accept keyboard inputs to update the grid
+3. Process keyboard inputs to update the grid
 4. Update the pixel grid with changes
 5. Clear the screen between updates
-6. Time updates for a steady framerate

 ## More list techniques